 Classes are voluntary.

-Classes are for adults who want to attend.
-Staff time is given to student improvement.
 We cannot supply attendance records to courts, agencies, caseworkers, etc.

 What will I study?

 Most ABLE students need to learn basic math and writing skills.
 As students master basic skills, they will be given more advanced material.
 Skills are taught in a group setting and on computers.
 Students are given review work to complete at home.

 Are there attendance requirements?

 Yes.
 Students who enroll in ABLE classes are expected to attend classes faithfully.
 Students should organize transportation, child care and other duties so they can attend all classes.